OutSystems/docs-support/src/release-notes/11/platform-server/platform-server.md

 </div><div class="mt-section" id="section_8" mt-section-origin="Support/Release_Notes/11/Platform_Server/400_Platform_Server_Release_Sep.2018"><span id="Known_Issues_15"></span><h3 id="Known_Issues_13">Known Issues</h3>
 <ul>
 <li>
-<p>In some situations, the new SOAP implementation in OutSystems 11 incorrectly serializes input parameters of Date, Time and DateTime data types for consumed Web Services, which might cause data corruption (namely losing time offsets for Time and DateTime data types) when sending values of these data types.
-This new implementation is used for all consumed SOAP Web Service elements created in version 11.</p>
+In some situations, the new SOAP implementation in OutSystems 11 incorrectly serializes input parameters of Date, Time and DateTime data types for consumed Web Services, which might cause data corruption (namely losing time offsets for Time and DateTime data types) when sending values of these data types.
+This new implementation is used for all consumed SOAP Web Service elements created in version 11.

-<p>The previous behavior (in OutSystems 10) is the following:<br/>
+The previous behavior (in OutSystems 10) is the following:<br/>
 — Values of Time data type are sent without date information and with timezone information (offset).<br/>
 — Values of DateTime data type are sent with timezone information (offset).<br/>
-— Values of Date data type are sent without time information.</p>
+— Values of Date data type are sent without time information.

-<p>In OutSystems 11 up to version 11.0.128.0 the incorrect behavior is the following:<br/>
+In OutSystems 11 up to version 11.0.128.0 the incorrect behavior is the following:<br/>
 — Values of Time data type are sent with (unnecessary) date information and without timezone information (offset).<br/>
 — Values of DateTime data type are sent without timezone information (offset).<br/>
-— Values of Date data type are sent with (unnecessary) time information.</p>
+— Values of Date data type are sent with (unnecessary) time information.

-<p>The incorrect behavior has been fixed in version 11.0.128.0 to match the OutSystems 10 behavior.</p>
+The incorrect behavior has been fixed in version 11.0.128.0 to match the OutSystems 10 behavior.
 </li>
 </ul>
 </div></div><span id="Platform_Server_11.0.539.0"></span><h2 id="Platform_Server_11.0.539.0">Platform Server 11.0.539.0</h2><br/><div class="mt-include" id="s33673">
-<div class="info"><p>Released on Jul 25, 2019</p></div>
+<div class="info">Released on Jul 25, 2019</div>
 <div class="mt-section" id="section_1" mt-section-origin="Support/Release_Notes/11/Platform_Server/Platform_Server_11.0.539.0"><span id="New_in_Platform_Server_Release_Jul.2019_CP1_2"></span><h3 id="New_in_Platform_Server_Release_Jul.2019_CP1">New in Platform Server Release Jul.2019 CP1</h3>
 <ul>
 <li>Added support for TLS 1.1 and TLS 1.2 on MySQL external database connections.